Code-Institute-Submissions/milestone-1-ucd/README.md

 #####  Contact
    1. Tested that the contact form box scaled down correctly in all size displays

-###Browsers
+###  Browsers
 I tested the website on the following browsers:  Safari, Google Chrome, Internet Explorer and Firefox.
 For each browser I tested the following:
-1. All the Navagational links worked, as well as the Navagational hamburger collapse in various screen sizes.
+1. All the Navigational links worked, as well as the Navigational hamburger collapse in various screen sizes.
 2. The contact link on each page; Index, Personal Training, Yoga for Kids & Nutrion, that this link takes you to the Contact Page.
 3. On the Yoga for Kids page, I tested the embedded videos and that they played correctly.
 4. All the social Media links are working and opening up in a new tab.
 (These are currently not linked to an external social media site so they currently open up the same page of the Zesty Fitness website on a new tab rather than the applicable social media site.)